-Cairns is home to a large number of Spectacled Flying Foxes (SFFs).
-There are 44 known roost sites across the Cairns local government area, of which six are listed as Nationally Important Camps.
-SFF roosts are mainly seasonal; numbers, longevity and composition of the camps is constantly changing, the exception being the roost at the Cairns City Library.
+Cairns is home to a large number of flying-foxes.
+Most of these are Spectacled Flying-foxes (SFFs) but at certain times of the year, small numbers of Little Red Flying-foxes can also be found.
+There are 44 known roost sites (or camps) across the Cairns local government area, of which six are listed as Nationally Important Camps.
+SFF roosts are mainly seasonal with numbers and composition of the camps changing constantly.
+The Cairns City Library camp is the only camp that is occupied throughout the year.

-In April 2015, Council sought advice from leading experts including scientists from the CSIRO and the Melbourne and Sydney Royal Botanic Gardens, to assist in formulating an holistic approach to long-term flying fox management.
+In April 2015, Council sought advice from leading experts including scientists from the CSIRO and the Melbourne and Sydney Royal Botanic Gardens, to assist in formulating an holistic and long-term approach to flying-fox management.
+This meeting clearly indicated that eliminating flying-foxes from Cairns was neither feasible nor desirable and that strategies that minimised impacts and prevented increases in conflict needed to be identified.

 - community education and awareness to debunk myths about SFFs and provide residents with scientific facts about SFF populations, behaviors and diseases; and